About the Tour

 Do the guides get paid?

 Yes.
 Dialogue in the Dark™ is a social enterprise designed to improve employment opportunities for people who are blind or have low vision.
 To date, Dialogue in the Dark has employed more than 10,000 guides with low vision or blindness across 42 countries, including here in Australia.

 What do I do if I am uncomfortable in total darkness?

-Our experienced guides will help you to feel safe and confident in the dark, and are happy to be of assistance to anyone feeling anxious.
-However, if you feel you must leave the tour, your guide can take you back safely into the light at any point.
+Our experienced guides will help you feel safe and confident in the dark, and are happy to provide assistance to anyone feeling anxious.
+However, if you feel you must leave the tour, your guide can accompany you safely back into the light at any point.

 How can I book a ticket?

-We recommend that you book online or via phone at Ticketmaster, or on-site at the Dialogue in the Dark™ premises in Harbour Town Melbourne, Docklands.
-Please note: Walk up tickets are subject to availability.
-If you have special needs, or are part of a large group please phone Ticketmaster on1300 889 278 prior to arrival at the Dialogue premises.
+We recommend booking online or via phone at Ticketmaster, or on location at the Dialogue in the Dark™ premises in Harbour Town Melbourne, Docklands.
+Please note walk-up tickets are subject to availability.
+If you have special needs, or are part of a large group, please phone Ticketmaster on1300 889 278 prior to your arrival at the Dialogue premises.

 When do I receive my booking confirmation?

 For all online bookings, you will receive a confirmation directly after your reservation.
 For all phone bookings, you will receive the confirmation within 72 hours of making the booking.
 If someone has made the booking on your behalf, they will be able to share information with you.